 Your condition may not have improved from education or self-help.
-If so, you may benefit from an high-intensity psychological intervention or medication, or both.
+If so, you may benefit from medicine, as well as a psychological treatment such as CBT.

 Selective serotonin reuptake inhibitors (SSRIs)

-If medication is recommended, you'll usually be prescribed selective serotonin reuptake inhibitors (SSRIs).
+If medicine is recommended, you'll usually be prescribed selective serotonin reuptake inhibitors (SSRIs).

 An SSRI called sertraline is usually recommended for people with agoraphobia.